gregferg/snapshots/README.md

 ### Phase 5: Albums (1 day)

-**Objective:** Photos belong to Albums, and can be viewed by notebook.
+**Objective:** Photos belong to Albums, and can be viewed by Album.

 - [ ] create `Album` model
 - build out API, Flux loop, and components for:
   - [ ] Album CRUD
   - [ ] adding photos requires a album  - [ ] moving photos to a different album  - [ ] viewing photos by album- Use CSS to style new views
-Phase 3 adds orgnization to the Notes.
-Notes belong to a Album, which has its own `Index` view.
+Phase 3 adds orgnization to the Photos.
+Photos belong to a Album, which has its own `Index` view.

 ### Phase 6: Tags (1.5 days)

-**Objective:** Notes can be tagged with multiple tags, and tags are searchable.
+**Objective:** Photos can be tagged with multiple tags, and tags are searchable.

 - [ ] create `Tag` model and join table
 - build out API, Flux loop, and components for:
   - [ ] fetching tags for album  - [ ] adding tags to album  - [ ] creating tags while adding to album
   - [ ] searching album by tag
 - [ ] Style new element
-### Phase 7: Allow Complex Styling in Notes (0.5 days)
+### Phase 7: Allow Complex Styling in Photos (0.5 days)

 **objective:** Enable complex styling of photos.